-The proficient stage is qualitatively different from the advanced beginner and competent stages and once entered will most usually lead to expertise with additional experience.
-Proficiency is a transition stage because once the nurse begins to see changing relevance, it seems that seeing a clinical situation in terms of a past clinical situation, complete with all its sense of salience, is a next step in the skill of seeing.
+The proficient stage is qualitatively different from the advanced beginner and competent stages.
+Once entered, it most usually will lead to expertise with additional experience.
+Proficiency is a transition stage because once the nurse begins to see changing relevance, a current clinical situation can be seen in terms of a past clinical situation, complete with all its sense of salience, thus enabling a higher level skill of perception.
 The crucial shift is the perceptual ability to read the situation and respond appropriately.
 At this juncture, the nurses' organization may appear to deteriorate as they gain a qualitatively different approach to organizing their task world.
 Practice is transformed in six major ways:

-- 1. the development of engaged reasoning in transitions; - emotional attunement to the situation-doing what needs to be done; - 3. the ability to recognize changing relevance of aspects in the situation; - 4. a socially skilled sense of agency; and - improved and more differentiated skills of involvement with patients and families.
+- The development of engaged reasoning in transitions (i.e., reasoning about the particular patient through changes in the patient's condition and concerns and/or changes in the clinician's understanding of those concerns) - Emotional attunement to the situation-doing what needs to be done - The ability to recognize changing relevance of aspects in the situation - A socially skilled sense of agency - Enriched and more differentiated skills of involvement with patients and families

-Increased perceptual acuity and responsiveness to the particular situation are hallmarks of this stage.
+Increased perceptual acuity and responsiveness to a particular situation are hallmarks of this stage.
 We expected that the movement into proficiency would be uneven and variable depending on the nurse's familiarity with particular areas of clinical caring practice.
-Proficient and expert performance require an experiential base with particular patient populations because these skill levels depend on a perceptual grasp of qualitative distinctions, which can only be acquired by seeing and contrasting many similar and distinct clinical situations as they evolve over time.
+Proficient and expert performance require an experiential base with particular patient populations, as these skill levels depend on a perceptual grasp of qualitative distinctions that can only be acquired only by seeing and contrasting many similar and distinct clinical situations as they evolve over time.
 Clinical reasoning in transitions, a sense of salience (i.e., having some things stand out as more or less important), and the recognition of changing relevance are perceptual skills that assist in identifying significant clinical problems.
 These skills of seeing require shifts in skilled know-how that are qualitatively distinct from the earlier stages of skill acquisition.

-Experience, as defined here, is not the mere passage of time, but rather an active transformation and refinement of expectations and perceptions in evolving situations (Gadamer, 1975).
+Experience, as defined here, is not the mere passage of time but rather is an active transformation and refinement of expectations and perceptions in evolving situations (Gadamer, 1975).
 The nurse shifts from exclusive use of objective characteristics and quantitative measures as guides to understanding and action with particular patients.
-Clinical reasoning is based on understanding patient changes through time, that is, reasoning through transitions.
+Clinical reasoning is based on understanding patient changes through time-that is, reasoning through transitions.

-As noted in the last two chapters, the move from advanced beginner to competent stages of skill acquisition is incremental in nature.
-Though the advance in actual performance is remarkable, it is occasioned by increased planning, familiarity with the environment, and increased skill in managing the environment and technology.
-Performance of tasks becomes smoother and quicker, so that organizational ability is further enhanced.
-Thus increments in skill development are continuous between the advanced beginner and competent stage.
+As noted in chapters 2 and 3, the move from advanced beginner to competent stages of skill acquisition is incremental in nature.
+Although the advance in actual performance is remarkable, it is occasioned by increased planning, familiarity with the environment, and increased skill in managing the environment and technology.
+Performance of tasks becomes smoother and quicker; thus, organizational ability is further enhanced.
+Increments in skill development are continuous between the advanced beginner and competent stage.
 However, with proficiency, a qualitatively different way of being in the clinical situation emerges that is based on experiential learning.
 New perceptual and relational skills radically reshape performance capacity.
-Actions are now much more structured by the perceptual grasp of similarities and differences of the current and past clinical situations, and with perceived trends and meanings in the patient's situation.
+Actions are now much more structured by the perceptual grasp of similarities and differences of the current and past clinical situations along with perceived trends and meanings in the patient's situation.